MultiQC/MultiQC/docs/modules.md

     name = 'First Module Section',
     anchor = 'mymod-first',
-    description = 'My amazing module output, from the first section', helptext = "If you're not sure _how_ to interpret the data, we can help!", extra = '<blockquote>Some extra custom HTML to put under the description</blockquote>', plot = bargraph.plot(data)
+    description = 'My amazing module output, from the first section', helptext = """
+        If you're not sure _how_ to interpret the data, we can help!
+        Most modules use multi-line strings for these text blocks, with triple quotation marks.

+        * Markdown
+        * Lists
+        * Are
+        * `Great`
+    """,
+    plot = bargraph.plot(data)
 )
 self.add_section (